xut806/AC215_ByteBites/README.md

 In this deployment approach, we deploy our web app using **Kubernetes powered by Ansible playbooks**.
 We also implement manual scaling up and manual scaling down options.

-**Our web app is currently deployed with Kubernetes and ready to be viewed at http://35.226.149.192.sslip.io**
+**Our web app is currently deployed with Kubernetes and ready to be viewed at http://35.226.149.192.sslip.io** (Note: the recipe generation endpoint is currently not callable because we have shut down the VM that is hosting our finetuned llama model.
+Please see our demo video for the web app in action, with the recipe generation endpoint being callable.)

 #### Setup instructions